nRF24/CircuitPython_nRF24L01/README.rst

 Features currently supported
 ----------------------------

+* change the addresses' length (can be 3 to 5 bytes long)
-    * dynamic payloads (max 32 bytes each)
+* dynamically sized payloads (max 32 bytes each)
-    * automatic acknowledgment (ACK)
+* automatic responding acknowledgment (ACK) for verifying transmission success
-    * cycle redundancy checking (up to 2 bytes long)
-    * frequency specification via channel attribute
-    * custom acknowledgment (ACK) payloads allowed and working
+* custom acknowledgment (ACK) payloads for bi-directional communication
-    * flag a single payload for no acknowledgment (ACK)
+* flag a single payload for no acknowledgment (ACK) from the receiving nRF24L01
+* "re-use the same payload" feature (for manually re-transmitting failed transmissions that remain in the buffer)
+* multiple payload transmissions with one function call (MUST read documentation on the "send()" function)
+* context manager compatible for switching between different radio configurations with ease using "with" statements
+* configure the interrupt (IRQ) pin to trigger on received, sent, and/or failed transmissions
+* invoke sleep mode (AKA power down mode) for ultra-low current consumption
+* cycle redundancy checking (CRC) up to 2 bytes long
+* adjust the nRF24L01's builtin automatic re-transmit feature's parameters (arc: number of attempts, ard: delay between attempts)
+* adjust the nRF24L01's frequency channel (2.4-2.525 GHz)
+* adjust the nRF24L01's power amplifier level
+* adjust the nRF24L01's RF data rate (250Kbps is buggy due to hardware design, but 1Mbps and 2Mbps are reliable)

-Features currently untested
+Features currently unsupported
 ---------------------------

-    * configuration of interrupt (IRQ) pin
-    * "re-use the same payload" feature
-    * auto-ACK could be used on a per pipe basis
-    * dynamic payloads feature could be used on a per pipe basis
-    * as of yet, no [intended] implementation for Multiceiver mode (up to 6 TX nRF24L01s "talking" to 1 RX nRF24L01 simultaneously).
+* as of yet, no [intended] implementation for Multiceiver mode (up to 6 TX nRF24L01 "talking" to 1 RX nRF24L01 simultaneously).
 Although this might be acheived easily using the "automatic retry delay" (ard) and "automatic retry count" (arc) attributes set accordingly (varyingly high).

 Dependencies
 =============